vult-dsp/vult/content/overview.md

 - **Fixed-Point type**: The same code can be generated using float or fixed-point arithmetic.
 This makes it possible to run efficiently in small processors.
 - **Functions with context**: Functions in Vult can have local memory and each call automatically creates a new environment.
 Contexts can be shared among functions.
-- **Type inference and type checking**: the type system makes your code safer and will catch many of the errors made when writing code.
+- **Type inference and type checking**: The type system makes your code safer and will catch many of the errors made when writing code.
+- **Automatic creation of interpolating functions**: Complex equations can be turned (at compile time) into optimized second order lookup tables to save computational power.
+- **Embedding of WAV files**: Short WAV files can be turned into arrays and used as wave tables.

 These key features enable you to write clear and simple code without sacrificing performance.

 ## Status
 Vult is on continuous development, suggestions for new features are welcome.

-## Roadmap
-You can see what we are working on and what's planned for Vult in the https://waffle.io/modlfo/vult board.

 If you want to receive notifications for future development of this project you can join to the google group [Vult Group](http://groups.google.com/d/forum/vult).